-Malbec is the star grape in Argentina.
-This juicy bold red wine pairs lovely with many types of dishes.
-Most people know that it is a great wine to pair with steak, but Malbec pairs with many more dishes than that.
-In fact, it is one of the few bold reds that pairs with spicy dishes and some pungent cheeses.
-This wine guide will recommend the best food pairings for Malbec.
+Malbec is the star grape of Argentina.
+This juicy, bold red wine pairs lovely with many types of dishes.
+Most people know that it is a great wine to pair with steak, but Malbec pairs well with many other dishes.
+In fact, it is one of the few bold reds that pairs well with spicy dishes and some pungent cheeses.
+This wine guide recommends the best food pairings for Malbec.

-Malbec is bold red wine with characteristic herbaceous and fruity flavours.
+Malbec is a bold red wine with characteristic herbaceous and fruity flavors.
 Its moderate tannins and good structure make it an excellent wine to pair with food.
-It is often described as juicy and leafy.
-It has flavours of plum, dark berries, herbs and tobacco.
-Sometimes it also tastes a little bit like chocolate.
+Malbec is often described as juicy and leafy.
+It has flavors of plum, dark berries, herbs and tobacco.
+Sometimes, it also tastes a little bit like chocolate.
 It has a short aftertaste, but a smokey finish.

-Note: 84% of all the Malbec is grown in Argentina which makes it very likely that you will be drinking the Argentinian style.
+Note: 84% of all the Malbec is grown in Argentina, making it very likely that you will be drinking the Argentinian style.

-Given most of the bottles of Malbec come from Argentina, steak might be the obvious food pairing but there are many more great food pairings for Malbec.
-It is a versatile and very food-friendly pairing partner with its black cherry and blackberry components in combination with its chocolate and tobacco flavours.
+Given that most bottles of Malbec come from Argentina, steak might be the obvious food pairing, but there are many more great pairings for Malbec.
+This wine is a versatile and food-friendly pairing partner with its black cherry and blackberry components, in combination with its chocolate and tobacco flavors.
 Its smokey finish makes it a great wine for grilled foods.
 The fruit pairs well with spicy sauces which makes it a good BBQ wine.

 In short, when pairing Malbec with food you need to take into consideration the following characteristics of the wine:

-The classical pairing for a bottle of Malbec is steak, but it pairs well with many different types of meats.
+The classic pairing for a bottle of Malbec is steak, but it also pairs with other meats.
 Malbec paired with lamb with mint and herbs is an excellent choice.
-Malbec is especially a great wine for grilled meat and BBQ (including BBQ sauce!).
+Malbec is an especially great wine for grilled meat and BBQ (including BBQ sauce!).
 The following meat dishes will be good food pairings for Malbec.

 Tips!
 If your food is very spicy, choose a wine with a touch of sweetness to balance it.